cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ## Blocks

 A block is a special kind of object that contains executable code.
 In fact, all Ruby code is evaluated in the context of a block.
 Many other blocks can be declared and since they are just objects they can be used like any object.
-Particularly, as seen they can be passed in the payload of a message.
+Particularly, as seen in [message block](#message-block), they can be passed in the payload of a message.